Marie-France Pisier: Career

-Five years later, Pisier made her screen acting debut for director François Truffaut in his 1962 film Antoine and Colette.
+As a teenager, Pisier began acting with amateur theater groups.
+Years later, Pisier would make her screen acting debut for director François Truffaut in his 1962 film Antoine and Colette.
 She had a brief, but incendiary, romance with the older, married Truffaut.
 Despite its end, she later appeared in Truffaut's Stolen Kisses (Baisers volés, 1968) and Love on the Run (L'Amour en fuite, 1979), the fifth and final film in Truffaut's series about the character Antoine Doinel.
 Pisier was credited as a co-writer of the screenplay.
 In a review in The New York Times, film critic Vincent Canby praised her "ravishing performance".

 Pisier later collaborated on the screenplay to Jacques Rivette's Celine and Julie Go Boating (Céline et Julie vont en bateau, 1974); she also played a significant supporting role in the film.
 Later in the same year, she had a role in Luis Buñuel's Phantom of Liberty.

 Pisier gained widespread public recognition in 1975 when she appeared in Jean-Charles Tacchella's popular comedy Cousin Cousine.
 Her role as the volatile Karine earned her a César Award for Best Supporting Actress.
 Her subsequent feature films included three with director André Téchiné: French Provincial (Souvenirs en France, 1975); The Bronte Sisters (Les sœurs Brontë, 1979), in which she portrayed Charlotte; and Barocco (1976), for which she won a second César for her performance alongside Isabelle Adjani and Gérard Depardieu.

 Pisier attempted to crack the American film industry with The Other Side of Midnight (1977), adapted from a Sidney Sheldon novel.
 She appeared on American television in the miniseries The French Atlantic Affair (1979), and Scruples the next year.
 She made two more Hollywood films, French Postcards (1979) with Debra Winger and Chanel Solitaire (1981) with Timothy Dalton.

-Returning to France, Pisier made her directorial debut with The Governor's Party (Le bal du gouverneur, 1990), which she adapted from her own novel.
+Returning to France, Pisier starred in films like The Ace of Aces with Jean-Paul Belmondo, and in the Thomas Mann adaptation Der Zauberberg / The Magic Mountain (1982).
+She also starred in Parking (1985), with Francis Huster and Laurent Malet.
+Pisier made her directorial debut with The Governor's Party (Le bal du gouverneur, 1990), which she adapted from her own novel that was published in 1984.
 She also played Madame Verdurin in Raúl Ruiz's adaptation of Marcel Proust, Time Regained (Le temps retrouvé, 1999).
-Her final film as director was with Bérénice Bejo (winner of the César Award for Best Actress in The Artist) in Like An Airplane (Comme un avion, 2002).
+Her final film as director was with Bérénice Bejo (winner of the César Award for Best Actress in The Artist) in Like An Airplane (Comme un avion, 2002), and her final film appearance was in Il Reste du Jambon? in 2010.